union / subtract / intersect (Boolean operations)

 Step 2: The goal is to merge the yellow and green faces and tag the edges in preparation for Step 3.
 The comp is used to modify the respective faces and then inlining and cleanupGeometry is used to merge the modified pieces back together.

-Note: In order to use cleanupGeometry to merge the faces in rule B, deleteUV is needed to remove the UV coordinates on the inserted assets, and deleteTags is required to remove "bool.A", which would otherwise prevent the process.
+Note: In order to use cleanupGeometry to merge the faces in rule B, deleteUV is needed to remove the UV coordinates on the inserted asset, and deleteTags is required to remove "bool.A" and "bool.cut", which would otherwise prevent the process.

 Boolean 2D layout continued